mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/mvc/2022-12-12-spring-mvc-with-gulp-and-webpack.md

 After that your browser will open the **http://localhost:3002**.

-> To check everything works as expected, while application is running, change anything in the index.html, index.scss or index.js file.
+> To check everything works as expected => while application is running, change anything in the index.html, index.scss or index.js file.
 You should see the changes immediately.

 To build the application, just stop npm command and run: `mvn clean install -Prelease -DskipTests` and run the jar file: `java -jar target/jar_name.jar`